 There is no room for a siloed approach to potential collaboration between the sales and marketing functions and the engineering and design functions of a company.
 Dinosaur approaches will go the way of, well, the dinosaurs.

 Why not change up your approach to business development by seeking hybridized, win-win solutions, one at a time?
+The types of solutions impacting not only tactical revenue generation.
+But long-term revenue generation, as well.

 As unbelievable as it may seem, there were quite a few engineers who have crossed this conceptual abyss and become involved in marketing, sales and management.
 Do you work with some of them?